-A very powerful concept that allows to compute shading only for actually visible pixels is the notion of deferred shading [DWS88, LMOW95].
+A very powerful concept that allows to compute shading only for actually visible pixels is the notion of deferred shading [3, 21].
 Deferred shading computations are usually driven by one or more input images that contain all the information that is necessary for performing the final shading of the corresponding pixels.
-Especially in the context of non-photorealistic rendering, these input images are often also called G-buffers [ST90].
-The major advantage of the concept of deferred computations is that it reduces their complexity from being proportional to object space, e.g., the number of voxels in a volume, to the complexity of image space, i.e., the number of pixels in the final output image.
-Naturally, these computations are not limited to shading equations per se, but can also include the derivation of additional information that is only needed for visible pixels and may be required as input for shading, such as differential surface properties.
+Especially in the context of non-photorealistic rendering, these input images are often also called G-buffers [29].
+The major advantage of the concept of deferred computations is that it reduces their complexity from being proportional to object space, e.g., the number of vox-